 SEND and our Curriculum

 Each child is different and they will receive the support they need to access and get the most from our curriculum.
 In the first instance, this will be Quality First Teaching in the classroom from teachers and Teaching Assistants.
 It may also include basic differentiation of tasks or equipment or support from other adults, such as our Speech and Language teaching assistant.
+This all forms part of our universal offer to all children.
 Some children may require additional support and may have Support Plans or an Educational Health and Care Plan.
 Whatever level of support they require, their progress and needs are monitored and reviewed, being adapted as required.
 Close links are kept with parents to gain their insight and keep them informed of the progress.
 This may be informally at the school door, right through to more formal review meetings.

 Help for parents